Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Most tropical plants enjoy a brief winter rest.
 In the colder months, water every 10 - 14 days.

-In Spring and Summer, water once a week or so.
+In Spring and Summer, water it once a week or so.

 Fertilizer for Phalaenopsis

-When the flowers die off, there are 2 course of action you may take:
+When the flowers die off, there are 2 courses of action you may take:

-2) Cut stem back to a node - a little line and small bump below the spot where the lowest flower grew.
+- Or, cut the stem back to a node—a little line and small bump below the spot where the lowest flower grew.
 This encourages new flowering.